sam-fahey/jrbourbeau.github.io/_posts/2018-01-10-pycondor-tutorial.markdown

 ### Job and Dagman file directories

-There are several files associated with both Job and Dagman objects.
+There are several files that will be generated for both Job and Dagman objects.
 For each Job and Dagman object, PyCondor will create a submit file.
 This file will be formatted such that it can be submitted to HTCondor for execution.
-In addition to submit files, there will also be log files, standard output files, and standard error files associated with running a Job and/or Dagman.
+In addition to submit files, log files and files containing the standard output and error for each Job will also be generated.

 ```python
 # Define the error, output, log, and submit directories